reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 * [Phrase queries](https://docs.jboss.org/hibernate/stable/search/reference/en-US/html_single/#_phrase_queries) - Which allows us to search complete sentences
 * [Simple query Strings](https://docs.jboss.org/hibernate/stable/search/reference/en-US/html_single/#_simple_query_string_queries) - It's a powerful function that can translate string input into Lucene query.
 With this, you can allow your platform to take queries directly from the end-users.
 Fields on which the query needs to perform will still need to be specified.
-* [Faceting](https://docs.jboss.org/hibernate/stable/search/reference/en-US/html_single/#query-faceting) - Faceted search is a technique which allows to divide the results of a query into multiple categories.
+* [Faceting](https://docs.jboss.org/hibernate/stable/search/reference/en-US/html_single/#query-faceting) - Faceted search is a technique which allows us to divide the results of a query into multiple categories.

 ## Conclusion